-No. Element Name Element Description and Requirements 13.
-Calculation of Risk For purposes of the Step 3 analysis, pre- and post-mitigation risk will be calculated by multiplying the Likelihood of a Risk Event (LoRE) by the Consequences of a Risk Event (CoRE).
-The CoRE is the sum of each of the Risk-Adjusted Attribute Values using the utility's full Cost-Benefit Approach.
-14. Definition of Risk Events and Tranches Detailed pre- and post-mitigation analysis of Mitigations will be performed for each risk selected for inclusion in the RAMP.
+No. Element Name Element Description and Description and Element Description and Requirements 13.
+Calculation of For purposes of the Step 3 analysis for each enterprise risk assessed in Risk the RAMP, pre- and post-mitigation risk will be calculated by multiplying the Likelihood of a Risk Event (LoRE) by the probability distribution of Consequences of a Risk Event (CoRE) and be represented as a probability distribution.
+The CoRE is the sum of each of the Risk Adjusted Attribute Values' probability distributions monetized using the utility's full Cost-Benefit Approach.

+14. Definition of Risk Events and Tranches

+Detailed pre- and post-mitigation analysis of Mitigations and Controls will be performed for each risk selected for inclusion in the RAMP.
 The utility will endeavor to identify all asset groups or systems subject to the risk and each Risk Event associated with the risk.
 For example, if Steps 2A and 2B identify wildfires associated with utility facilities as a RAMP Risk Event, the utility will identify all Drivers that could cause a wildfire and each group of assets or systems that could be associated with the wildfire risk, such as overhead wires and transformers.

 For each Risk Event, the utility will subdivide the group of assets or the system associated with the risk into Tranches.
-Risk reductions from Mitigations and Risk Spend EfficienciesCost Benefit Ratios will be determined at the Tranche level, which gives a more granular view of how Mitigations will reduce Risk.
-The determination of Tranches will generally be based on how the risks, as a product of Lore and Core, and assets are managed by each utility, data availability and model maturity, and strive to achieve as deep a level of granularity as reasonably possible.
+Risk reductions from Mitigation and Control Programs and Cost Benefit-Cost Ratios will be determined at the Tranche level, which gives a more granular view of how Mitigations and Control Programs will reduce Risk.
+The utility will identify which Risk Reporting Units are responsible for reducing risk in each tranche.

+The determination of Tranches will generally be based on how the risks, as a product of LoRE and CoRE, and assets are managed by each utility, data availability and model maturity, and strive to achieve as deep a level of granularity as reasonably possible.
 The rationale for the determination of Tranches, or for a utility's judgment that no Tranches are appropriate for a given Risk Event, will be presented in the utility's RAMP submission.

-For the purposes of the risk analysis, each all of the elements (i.e., assets or system) contained in the identified Tranche would be considered to have homogeneous risk profiles, meaning they should (i.e., considered to have the same LoRE and CoRE).
-The best practice for determining the homogeneity of risk profiles in reporting Tranches is the use of quintiles of LoRE and quintiles of CoRE, resulting in 25 reporting tranches.
-The utility can and should submit more granular data in workbooks included with RAMP and GRC filings if it is available.
-If the assets or system associated with a given risk are less than
+For the purposes of the risk analysis, all of the elements (i.e., assets or system) that are scoped for a given RAMP and GRC Application and contained within the identified Tranche would be considered to have homogeneous risk profiles, meaning they should have the same LoRE and CoRE.